dmfrodrigues/feup-plog-tp1/README.md

 ## Conclusions

+The board game Glaisher was successfully implemented in the Prolog language (SICStus Prolog 4.6).
+The game also allows the game to be played Player vs Player, Player vs Computer and Computer vs Computer, since an autonomous player was implemented with several difficulty levels (limited to three levels of difficulty for the player to choose).

 ### Challenges

 This was a challenging project, due not only to the fact it uses Prolog which greatly differs from imperative programming, but also because the [nature of this game](#computer-move) made it very distinct from other board games since in this game a turn has two actions and not one as usual.

 #### Floating-point arithmetics <!-- omit in toc -->

-We initially set the objective of developing this project targeting not only the required Prolog environment SICStus, but also targeting a free Prolog environment (SWI).
-With that in mind, we developed the code in the most compatible way possible; it was thus with surprise that we were met with the fact that, running exactly the same code, the autonomous player was making different choices in SWI and SICStus.
-We did not formally investigate the cause of this issue, but we deduced it was caused by different precisions on calculating board values (which are floats), and that the two environments were accumulating errors in different directions such that the final answers were different.
+We set the objective of developing this project targeting SICStus Prolog as required per the project guidelines, but also targeting the free SWI Prolog environment.
+We developed the code in the most environment-agnostic way possible; it was thus with surprise that we discovered the autonomous player was making different choices in SWI and SICStus.
+We deduced it was caused by different precisions on calculating board values (floats), and that the two environments were accumulating errors in different ways such that almost-equal values were sorted differently.

-To force both environments to give the same answer, we artificially added a small error to the value depending on the move that originated that board, so both systems would accumulate small errors in a similar way instead of each environment accumulating errors their own way.
+To force both environments to give the same answer, we artificially added a small error to the value depending on the move that originated that board, so both systems would accumulate small errors in a similar way.
+Although the current choices are different from the original SICStus or SWI, at least now SICStus and SWI are effectively making the same choices so the autonomous player is consistent across environments.

 ### Features

 #### Precompilation <!-- omit in toc -->

-When using SICStus and multiprocessing, we deduced a considerable amount of time spent creating the threads was being used to load and compile the program.
-As such, we decided to precompile the predicates being used in the new processes.
-Performance did not considerably improve as expected, but total execution time of `choose_move` was shortened by 0.5s on average.
+When using SICStus and multiprocessing, we deduced a considerable amount of time spent creating the threads was used to load/compile the program.
+As such, we decided to precompile predicates used in the new processes.
+Performance increase was not as significant as expected, but total execution time of `choose_move` was shortened by 0.5s on average.

 #### Parallel programming <!-- omit in toc -->

 SICStus Prolog does not support parallel programming out-of-the-box.
-However, as this project would very much benefit from parallel programming, a simple multiprocessing interface was implemented using the `process` library.
-This interface is kept under submodule [prolog-multiprocessing](https://github.com/dmfrodrigues/prolog-multiprocessing), a separate public GitHub repository.
+However, as this project would very much benefit from parallel programming, a simple multiprocessing interface was implemented under submodule [prolog-multiprocessing](https://github.com/dmfrodrigues/prolog-multiprocessing), a separate public GitHub repository.

 Indeed, performance improved by between two to four times using 8 processes.
+Currently our project uses a hardcoded number of processes equal to 8.

 ## Bibliography